Legal Help You Need For Green Card Replacement

 At our law firm, we understand that the process of renewing your green card can be stressful and time-consuming.
 That’s why we work diligently to ensure that your renewal application is processed as efficiently as possible.
 On average, it takes about 3 to 5 months for the U.S. Citizenship and Immigration Services (USCIS) to process a green card renewal application.
 However, processing times can vary depending on the volume of applications and other factors.
 Our team of experienced immigration attorneys will work with you every step of the way to ensure that your renewal application is completed accurately and on time.
 Don’t let the stress of renewing your green card weigh you down – let us handle the details and help you get the peace of mind you deserve.

 We are a trusted law firm that specializes in immigration law.
-Our team of experienced attorneys can help you navigate the process of renewing your green card.
+Our team of experienced attorneys can help you navigate the process of renewing your green card and help you prepare for interviews such as the green card marriage interview.
 We understand that the renewal process can be complex and overwhelming, which is why we are here to guide you every step of the way.
 With Takhsh Law as your lawyer, you can feel confident that your green card renewal application is in good hands.
 Contact us today to learn more about how we can help you renew your green card.

 Watch the interview with Immigration Attorney Alen Takhsh